Coconut oil is the leader of oils! The healthiest oil on earth.

 - Lubricant – it is an all natural, perfectly safe personal lubricant.
 Not compatible with latex!

-- Stretch Mark Cream – coconut oil is great at nourishing damaged skin.
+- Stretch Mark Cream – coconut oil is great for nourishing damaged skin.
 It may not be the magic stretch mark cure but it will help.

 - Nipple Cream – works great to nourish cracked, sore, or dry nipples.
 Apply to a cotton ball and leave on your nipples between feedings.